Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 // [ 'this', 'is', 'an', 'array' ]
 ```

-As you can see this will add the new string to the end of our existing array.
+As you can see, this will add the new string to the end of our existing array.

 You can even pass multiple strings.